 IGOR SIDDIQUI is an architect, design educator, and writer.
 He is best known as an academic whose work simultaneously engages design practice, scholarship, and pedagogy.
-Siddiqui currently holds the appointment of Associate Professor of Architecture and Interior Design at The University of Texas at Austin and is a fellow of the Gene Edward Mikeska Endowed Chair.
+Siddiqui currently holds the appointment of Associate Professor of Architecture and Interior Design at The University of Texas at Austin and is the Gene Edward Mikeska Endowed Chair of Interior Design.

 EARLY LIFE AND EDUCATION

 Siddiqui was born in Rijeka, Croatia in 1974.
 His background is European and South Asian.
 He moved to the US while in high school, and later received architecture degrees from Tulane University (Bachelor of Architecture, 1998) and Yale University (Master of Architecture, 2003).
 While at Yale, Siddiqui received the Samuel J. Fogelson Memorial Award of Design Excellence and was also nominated for the H.I.
 Feldman Prize.
 His graduate thesis was on architecture and video art.